Consequences of withdrawing from a unit

 How do I withdraw from a unit and what effect does this have on my grades and payment for the unit?

-The academic and/or financial consequences of withdrawing from a unit depend on the date you withdraw and your circumstances.
+The academic and/or financial consequences of withdrawing from a unit depends on the date you withdraw and your circumstances.
 It is important to familiarise yourself with the Teaching periods, Census and Withdrawal dates and the Important Dates published on the Current Students' website.
 You can also find further information on Changing your enrolment and Withdrawing, including full instructions on how to withdraw.

 You can withdraw from units online via studentConnect up until the Census Date of the teaching period.
 Each teaching period has a different Census Date, so make sure that you check which teaching periods that you are enrolled in on studentConnect.